seanox/aspect-js/manual/en/markup.md

 embedded in a composite.

-The synchronization and the default action of the browser are directly influenced by the validation, which can use four states as return values:
+The synchronization and the default action of the browser are directly influenced by the validation.
+This can use for it four states as return values:
 `true`, `not true`, `text`, `undefined/void`.